JavaScript is disabled

 Reductions and exemptions

-You’ll pay the levy at a reduced rate if:
+For the financial year 2023/24, you may be eligible to pay the Medicare levy at a reduced rate if:

 You won’t have to pay the levy at all if: